Law protects important rights of Private Employee

 Workers’ and non-rights workers are protected under the Factories Act and the Shop & Establishment Acts (at the state level).

-Leaves’ Right
+Leaves Right

-An employee shall be entitled to properly paid national holidays and various types of leave, including such casual leave, sick leave, privileged leave, and other types of leaves.
+An employee shall be entitled to properly paid national holidays and various types of leave, including casual leave, sick leave, privileged leave, and other types of leave.
 Employees have the right to 12 days of leave for every 240 days they work.
 An adult employee shall be entitled to one paid leave every 20 days, while a young worker is entitled to 15 days.
 Every 20 days, an adult employee is paid one day of earned leave, whereas a young worker is eligible for 15 days.
 Employees may take emergency leave during their notice period if their contract of employment does not prohibit it.

 Preventing Sexual Harassment at the Workplace